A Complete Guide to AC Copper Pipe for Cooling Systems

 - Simple to bend and install

-- Performing excellently under high pressure
+- Performs well under high pressure

 Types of Copper Pipes Used in AC Systems